Home » QR Code Basics » QR Code Minimum Size: What is the Correct Dimension?

 mobiQode - QR code minimum size

-However, the only way to leverage QR codes’ many benefits is by designing codes that are easily visible and scannable.
-And that starts by picking the right size QR code.
+The answer depends on numerous factors.
+Learning them before heading to design the code can help minimise business loss.
+QR codes offer various advantages, starting with the easy shareability of large amounts of data — but the only way to leverage those benefits is by designing codes that are easily visible and scannable.
+And that starts by picking the right size.

 Yes, the size of a QR code directly affects how easily users can scan and access it.
 If the QR code is too small, it may not be visible to QR code scanners, making it difficult to scan and interpret.
 If the QR code is too big and takes up too much space, customers will need to move further away from it just to scan it properly.